corbinjurgens/qgettext/README.md

 "gettext/translator": "^1.0"
 ```

+## Preparation

+Migrate your translations to gettext, such as changing all occurences of __('Translation') to _('Translation')

+Set your chosen upload location via config qgettext.shared_path.
+An S3 location is recommended but not required

 ## Usage

-After migrating your translations to gettext, such as changing all occurences of __('Translation') to _('Translation'), scan your site via php artisan gettext scan.
+Run `php artisan gettext scan` and your site will be scanned, and the result will be uploaded to the shared location

 TODO Use the editor to wherever it is you have it set to upload the scan results.
 Perhaps in the same site?
 Fill in your translations and other configurations